 Scotia is a somewhat small village located in the state of New York.
-With a population of 7,727 people and two constituent neighborhoods, Scotia is the 231st largest community in New York.
-Scotia has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 7,654 people and two constituent neighborhoods, Scotia is the 231st largest community in New York.
+Much of the housing stock in Scotia was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Scotia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Scotia is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Scotia who work in office and administrative support (20.38%), sales jobs (12.64%), and teaching (7.90%).
+Scotia is a decidedly white-collar village, with fully 85.22% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Scotia is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Scotia who work in office and administrative support (18.45%), sales jobs (12.94%), and management occupations (7.50%).

 Also of interest is that Scotia has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Scotia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scotia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Scotia include Italian, German, English, and French .
+Important ancestries of people in Scotia include Irish, Italian, German, English, and Polish.

 The most common language spoken in Scotia is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Italian and Spanish.